Walvax COVID-19 vaccine

 AWcorna, originally termed ARCoV and also known as the Walvax COVID-19 vaccine, is an mRNA COVID-19 vaccine developed by Walvax Biotechnology, Suzhou Abogen Biosciences, and the PLA Academy of Military Science.
-In contrast to other mRNA COVID vaccines, such as those by Pfizer-BioNtech and Moderna, this vaccine primarily targets the Sars-CoV-2 receptor-binding domain of the spike protein, rather than the entire spike protein.
+In contrast to other mRNA COVID-19 vaccines, such as those by Pfizer-BioNTech and Moderna, this vaccine primarily targets the SARS-CoV-2 receptor-binding domain of the spike protein, rather than the entire spike protein.
 It is approved for Phase III trials in China, Mexico, Indonesia, and Nepal.

-It granted emergency use approval in Indonesia in September 2022.
+It was granted emergency use approval in Indonesia in September 2022.

 Manufacturing

 ARCoV is an mRNA vaccine which consists of lipid nanoparticle–encapsulated mRNA encoding the receptor binding domain of SARS-CoV-2.
 It was the first mRNA vaccine to be approved for clinical trials in China.
 Manufactured as a liquid, ARCoV is thermostable at room temperature for at least 1 week.
 Reuters later reported that it can be stored at (2–8 °C) for six months.

 Scrips noted that Abogen created its own solid lipid nanoparticle to deliver the vaccine.

 In December, Walvax started constructing a facility to produce 120 million doses of the vaccine each year.
 If successful, production of ARCoV could start in early 3rd quarter 2021.